 We calculate our dollar-based net retention rate to measure our ability to retain and expand Annual Recurring Revenue ("ARR") from our customers and believe it is an indicator of the value our platform delivers to customers and our future business opportunities.
 Our dollar-based net retention rate compares our ARR from the same set of customers across comparable periods and reflects customer renewals, expansion, contraction, and attrition.
+We define ARR as the annual recurring revenue of subscription agreements at a point in time based on the terms of customers' contracts.
+ARR should be viewed independently of revenue, and does not represent our U.S. GAAP revenue on an annualized basis, as it is an operating metric that can be impacted by contract start and end dates and renewal rates.
+ARR is not intended to be a replacement for or forecast of revenue.

 We calculate dollar-based net retention rate as of a period-end by starting with the ARR from the cohort of all customers as of 12 months prior to such period-end (the "Prior Period ARR").
 We then calculate the ARR from these same customers as of the current period-end (the "Current Period ARR").
 Current Period ARR includes any expansion and is net of contraction or attrition over the last 12 months, but excludes ARR from new customers as well as any overage charges in the current period.
 We then divide the total Current Period ARR by the total Prior Period ARR to arrive at the point-in-time dollar-based net retention rate.
-We then calculate the weighted average of the trailing 12-month point-in-time dollar-based net retention rate.
+We then calculate the weighted average of the trailing 12-month point-in-time dollar-based net retention rates, to arrive at the dollar-based net retention rate.